 Coastal Management

-Council endorsed the Clarence City Council Coastal Hazards Policy in January 2021.
+Council endorsed the Coastal Hazards Policy in January 2021.
 This sets up a framework to develop ‘local coastal management plans’ for areas that require a coordinated and long-term response to coastal risks and hazards.

 Coastal Management Plans will be developed for vulnerable sites with input from community and stakeholders.
 We are currently working on plans for two key priority areas: Cremorne (Pipeclay Lagoon) and Roches Beach.